 4. Mekko Chart

-Also known as a Marimekko chart, this type of chart can compare values, measure each one's composition, and show data distribution across each one.
+Also known as a Marimekko chart, I generally use this type of chart to compare values, measure the composition of each, and display data distribution across them.

-It's similar to a stacked bar, except the Mekko's x-axis can capture another dimension of your values — instead of time progression, like column charts often do.
-In the graphic below, the x-axis compares the cities to one another.
+Mekko charts aren’t the most widely used.
+I’d put that down to folks viewing them as needing more effort to understand.
+However, I’d push back on that criticism and recommend viewing Mekko charts as similar to stacked bars.
+The difference?
+The Mekko’s X-axis can capture another dimension of your values — instead of time progression, like column charts often do.
+For example, in the graphic below, the X-axis compares the cities to one another.

 Best Use Cases for This Type of Chart

-I typically use a Mekko chart to show growth, market share, or competitor analysis.
+I personally use Mekko charts to show growth, market share, or competitor analysis.

 Other use cases for Mekko charts include: